crunchmail/crunchmail-client-php/docs/entities.rst

 -------------

 :Method: ``patch()``
-:Summary: send a ``PATCH`` request to the API using the current entity uri.
+:Summary: Send a ``PATCH`` request to the API using the current entity uri.
 :Parameters:
     - ``Array  $values`` : associative array of values to post
     - ``String $format`` : multipart or json (default)